 - The psychology major requires a minimum of 5 semesters to complete our methodological core, which contains sequenced courses (PSY 101, PSY 121, PSY 203, PSY 299, and PSY 4**), with each serving as the prerequisite for the next.
-Students must achieve a minimum grade to advance to the next core course (PSY 101 and PSY 121 require a minimum of C+; PSY 203 and PSY 299 require a minimum of C-).
+Students must achieve a minimum grade to advance to the next core course (As of the fall 2021 semester, all courses taken towards the Psychology major require a minimum grade of C-).

-- Other psychology courses require a minimum grade of C- to count in the major.
-If you have not met this grade, you may repeat a course only once (repeating more than once would require the Chair’s or Associate Chair’s approval PRIOR to taking the course).
+- If you have not met the minimum grade requirement for a course that is to be counted towards your PSY major, you may repeat a course only once (repeating more than once would require the Chair’s or Associate Chair’s approval PRIOR to taking the course).
 If the course is not required in the major, it may be able to count as an elective despite a grade below C-.

 Students who do not meet grade minimums in courses required for the major may be dismissed from the major.
 To read the full policy on grade minimums, click here.